OBB Newsletter

 Disclaimer

 • Orange Book Blog is published for informational purposes only; it contains no legal advice whatsoever.
 Publication of Orange Book Blog does not create an attorney-client relationship.
-Orange Book Blog is Aaron Barkoff's personal website and it is intended primarily for other attorneys.
-Orange Book Blog is not edited by McDonnell Boehnen Hulbert & Berghoff LLP ("MBHB") or its clients.
-Therefore, no part of Orange Book Blog--whether information, commentary, or other--may be attributed to MBHB or its clients.
-Readers should be aware that MBHB represents many companies in the pharmaceutical and biotechnology industries, and therefore Orange Book Blog may occasionally report on news that relates to MBHB clients.
-Orange Book Blog will always strive to be unbiased in its reporting.
-All information on Orange Book Blog should be double-checked for its accuracy and current applicability. -- © Aaron F. Barkoff 2006-08
+Orange Book Blog is not edited by McAndrews, Held & Malloy, Ltd. ("MHM") or its clients.
+The views expressed are solely those of the authors, and may not reflect the views of MHM or its clients.
+No part of Orange Book Blog--whether information, commentary, or other--may be attributed to MHM or its clients.
+MHM represents many companies in the pharmaceutical and biotechnology industries, and therefore Orange Book Blog may occasionally report on news that relates to MHM clients.
+Orange Book Blog will always strive to be unbiased.
+All information on Orange Book Blog should be double-checked for its accuracy and current applicability.

 « Teva Wins in District Court, Launches Generic Famvir, Then is Enjoined by Federal Circuit the Next Day | Main | BIO CEO Jim Greenwood Discusses Follow-On Biologics in Conference Call With Bloggers »